ikk23/reaction-diffusion/cluster/u_hat_comparisons/april12-uhat_comparison.md

 -   The delta value at which P(increase)=100% increases with uhat (a greater increase in AUC is needed for the drive to spread as the frequency threshold gets higher).
-    -   But an exception is uhat=40% – this transition is very sharp and occurs at a very low delta value compared to the other runs’.
-        There could be an issue of not enough data in this region though.
+    -   But an exception is with uhat=40% – this transition is very sharp and occurs at a low delta value compared to the other runs’.
+(There could be an issue of not enough data in this region though).
+This causes the strange upside-down U shape in the “a vs delta_observed” plot.
 -   The threshold for a (at which delta=0) is expected to increase non-linearly with uhat (as uhat increases, a larger increase in a is needed).
 But in the actual data, the a_observed